Habutiii/tp/docs/UserGuide.md

 Format: `list t/<your tag here> s/` and for multiple tags `list t/<your tag here> t/<your tag here> ... s/` Output will be a folder with the names of the tags you have selected in alphabetical order.
-PLEASE NOTE: Anything after the s/ will be ignored by the AB3.
+PLEASE NOTE: Anything after the s/ will be ignored by the AB3 as only input before the first s/ will be registered.

 Example:
 - Input: list t/friends t/colleagues s/